-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Foundation and its subsidiaries as of December 31, 2019 and 2018, and the changes in their net assets and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Omidyar Network Fund, Inc. and its subsidiary as of December 31, 2020 and 2019, and the results of their activities and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.